 - The Chosen One

 The main character's parents tragically dying in an accident/in war/murdered by the antagonist is an exhausted cliché that appears in just about every YA novel these days, and not only in fantasy.
 While the prospect of having no living relatives is sympathetic, it is a trope that has almost become the norm.

 We can have a brave hero or heroine with a close relationship with their father, an annoying sister, or an overprotective mother!
 Give the "orphan" trope a rest, already.

 The Prophecy is when the story foretells the protagonist's actions, usually as a hero who rises up to vanquish evil.
 It seems to be the go-to for fantasy writers to have some sort of religious or magical prediction that all comes together during the story.

 Some readers actually say they hate this trope because it tells you what's going to happen before it has unfolded.
-Avoid a prophecy in your story if you can, it's been done many times.
+Avoid a prophecy in your story if you can, as it has been done many times.